wasm-signatures/design/README.md

 The format is also compatible with partial verification, i.e. verification of an arbitrary subset of a module:

 1. Verify the presence of the header, extract the specification version, the hash function to use and the signatures.
-2. Check that at least one of the signatures is valid for `m`.
+2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
-3. Split `m` (included in the signature) into `h1 … hn`
+3. Split `hashes` (included in the signature) into `h1 … hn`
 4. Read the module, computing the hash of every `(pi, di)` tuple to verify, immediately returning an error if the output doesn't match `hi`
 5. Return an error if the number of the number of hashes doesn't match the number of parts to verify.
-6. Verify that the signature is valid for `m`.
+6. Verify that the signature is valid for `hashes`.

 Notes:

-- Subset verification doesn't require additional signatures, as verification is always made using the full set `m`.
+- Subset verification doesn't require additional signatures, as verification is always made using the full set `hashes`.
 - Verifiers don't learn any information about removed sections due to delimiters containing random bits.

 **Multiple signatures:**

 The format also supports:

-- Multiple signatures for a given section set (`m`).
+- Multiple signatures for a given section set (`hashes`).
 Signatures can be added incrementally, without any overhead beyond the signature sizes.
 - Arbitrary section subsets and signatures combinations.
 - Signature verification even if sections have been reordered.